snsaiphoo/binf6110_assignment4/README.md

 #### 3.3 - Checking for Batch Effects
 Batch effects were assessed by visualizing the UMAP coloured by `mouse_id`.
 Cells from all conditions were well mixed within clusters, indicating minimal batch effects.
 No batch correction was therefore applied.
 UMAP plots were additionally generated coloured by tissue type to examine whether clustering reflected tissue of origin or broader biological variation.

+### 4.0 - Cell Type Annotation

+#### 4.1 - FindAllMarkers()
+To identify marker genes for each cluster, `FindAllMarkers()` was run using only positive markers, with a log2 fold-change threshold of 0.5, a minimum cell expression proportion of 0.2, and a maximum of 1,000 cells per identity, consistent with the approach used in the original study [3, 20].
+The log2 fold-change threshold ensures that only genes meaningfully enriched in a cluster relative to all others are retained, as broadly expressed genes are not useful for cluster identification.
+The top 5 marker genes per cluster were extracted and inspected, prioritizing genes with high expression within the cluster of interest (pct.1) and low expression elsewhere (pct.2), as together these metrics capture how localized a gene's expression is to a specific cluster.
+For selected clusters, `FeaturePlot()` was used to visually confirm marker gene expression on the UMAP.

+#### 4.2 - Manual Annotation
+The top 4 genes per cluster were selected based on the pct.1 and pct.2 criteria described above and researched to determine their known biological functions and infer cluster identity.
+Clusters were then manually assigned cell type labels, with several sharing the same high-level identity merged for simplicity.
+Once complete, annotations were cross-referenced against the Broad Institute Single Cell Portal, where the data from the original study has been publicly deposited [3], to confirm labelling decisions.
+The final annotations were saved to the metadata and visualized on the UMAP.

+#### 4.3 - Automated Annotation
+Automated cell type annotation was performed using SingleR to compare with the manual annotations [13].
+The Seurat object was converted to a SingleCellExperiment object and annotated against two reference datasets: MouseRNAseqData for general mouse cell types [22] and ImmGenData for mouse immune cell types [23], with the use of both informed by the immune and non-immune populations identified during manual annotation.
+Parallelization was applied using BiocParallel with `SnowParam()` across 4 workers to manage the increased computational load, as all processes were run on a local machine [24].
+The resulting labels were added to the metadata and a comparison between manual and SingleR annotations was produced to assess agreement between the two approaches.

 ## Results